This month’s Eat Well, Spend Less theme is all about back-to-school, with plenty of menu planning tips, meal ideas, and more.

-Before I do any of that, though, I went ahead and duplicated September’s meal plan to October.
+Before doing any of that, though, I duplicated September’s meal plan to October.
 I’ll still be able to make changes — adding new recipes and adjusting the plan based on what we do or don’t like this month — but I won’t have to start from scratch when the time comes to create next month’s plan.

 I then went to Plan to Eat’s automatic shopping list to determine what I already had in my pantry and what I needed to buy.
-The one thing I’ll do differently next time is make a note of what perishables I need for the first week before I create the 4-week shopping list, because I still plan to buy perishables weekly, and it was a little difficult to sort out what I needed for the first week since I started with a shopping list for the full meal plan.
+The one thing I’ll do differently next time is make a note of what perishables I need for the first week before I create the 4-week shopping list because I still plan to buy perishables weekly.
+It was a little difficult to sort out what I needed for the first week since I started with a shopping list for the full meal plan.

 Benefits of Monthly Meal Planning

-Because of a schedule conflict this coming weekend, I shopped for five weeks worth of groceries last Sunday.
-It sounds intimidating, but I managed to do it in an hour and I came in at less than half of my budget for five weeks worth of groceries.
+Because of a schedule conflict this coming weekend, I shopped for five weeks’ worth of groceries last Sunday.
+It sounds intimidating, but I managed to do it in an hour and came in at less than half of my budget for five weeks worth of groceries.

 The other thing that’s contributing to the lower cost is that I plan to make many of our pantry staples from scratch (ironically, I wasn’t able to do this consistently while writing Easy Homemade because I spent so much time testing recipes!), and planning for the month made it easier for me to figure out how much I need to make of each of those as well.